-It is the policy of the town to improve awareness of cultural and recreational opportunities, as well as foster productive communication and coordination among all Develop a plan to improve communication between the town and various volunteer groups that contribute to recreation and cultural facilities in town, including regular updates with the Town Council, to encourage better coordination among organizations.
-Town Council Short Term N/A organizations and groups involved.
-Develop GIS mapping of local recreation and cultural opportunities, including both town-owned and non-profit/privately owned but publicly accessible assets.
+It is the policy of the town to Develop a plan to improve communication Town Council Short N/A improve awareness of cultural and between the town and various volunteer groups Term recreational opportunities, as well that contribute to recreation and cultural facilities as foster productive communication in town, including regular updates with the Town and coordination among all Council, to encourage better coordination among organizations and groups involved. organizations. organizations and groups involved.
+Develop GIS mapping of local recreation and Town Council, Staff Immediate \$ cultural opportunities, including both town-owned and non-profit/privately owned but publicly accessible assets.
 Share and promote the resource for public awareness of available assets and activities.
-Town Council, Staff Immediate \$ Provide educational materials regarding the benefits and protections for landowners allowing public recreational access on their property.
-At a minimum this will include information on Maine's landowner liability law regarding recreational or harvesting use, Title 14, M.R.S.A. §159-A. ★ Town Council, Staff Long Term \$
+Provide educational materials regarding the Town Council, Staff Long Term \$ benefits and protections for landowners allowing public recreational access on their property.
+At a minimum this will include information on Maine's landowner liability law regarding recreational or harvesting use, Title 14, M.R.S.A. §159-A. ★